tinybike/AugurDAO/README.md

 ### GovernorAlpha, Timelock, SafeMath

-These are essentially unmodified contracts from [Compound](https://github.com/compound-finance/compound-protocol/blob/master/contracts).
+These are essentially unmodified Compound contracts.
 The only changes are to constants on the GovernorAlpha contract.

 ## Tests